Hunt Gallery presents exhibitions of individual artists and/or groups of artists of

 spaces of her installations are experienced through slow revelation, in time and through

 memory.
-Shmigel’s sensibility as an artist is tuned towards making visible the wonder
+Shmigel’s sensibility as an artist is tuned toward making visible the wonder

 and poignancy lodged inside.